smyrman/blog/2021-03-generics-beyond-the-playground/blog.md

 func TimeBefore(t time.Time) CheckFunc[time.Time] {...}
 ```

 The trick here is that the type used to initialize the _check_ and the type returned by the _value initializer_ needs to match.
 If we try to combine a `subx.TimeBefore` check with a `mypkg.Vector` value initializer, compilation would fail.
 If we try to combine a `mypkg.CompareEqual` with the same initializer, it will work if `mypkg.Vector` is implemented as a comparable type.
-E.g. if `mypkg.Vector` is implemented as a struct with three fields, that are all comparable. then it will work:
+E.g. if `mypkg.Vector` is implemented as a struct with three fields, that are all comparable, then it will work.

 ```go
 type Vector struct{